-In 2025, more recruiters and HR teams are using social platforms to attract quality candidates than ever before.
+In 2026, recruiters and HR teams are increasingly using social platforms to attract quality candidates.

 In fact, over 84% of organizations now recruit via social media, and 79% of job seekers use social networks in their job search.